saravanak/labs/diary/aws-certs/aws-quotas.md

  |SQS|Payload| 256 KB|

  ## Split and manage centrally
-    Divide into seperate accounts and manage via AWS Organizations.
-Keep seperate accounts for devs/staging/prod so testings and env are isolated, thus keeping quotas local to each envs.
+    Divide into separate accounts and manage via AWS Organizations.
+Keep separate accounts for devs/staging/prod so testings and env are isolated, thus keeping quotas local to each envs.